ddev/ddev-ui/README.md

 * windows: `make windows`
 * linux: `make linux`

-While developing and testing locally, you may wish to skip building the full binary by simply running `electron .` from within the git repository.
+While developing and testing locally, you may wish to skip building the full binary by

+* Globally installing electron (one-time) with `npm install -g electron`
+* then start ddev-ui with `npm install && electron .` in the main ddev-ui directory.

 This will launch the electron app without requiring building disk images and closing/reopening the binary.

 ## Initial Roadmap
 The planned roadmap can be found at